sagarnikam123/sagarnikam123.github.io/_posts/2015-06-27-markdown-syntax-cheatsheet.md

 This comprehensive markdown cheatsheet covers all essential syntax from basic text formatting to advanced features like math expressions and collapsible sections.
 Bookmark this reference for quick lookup while writing documentation, README files, or blog posts.
 Remember to test your markdown in your target environment since different renderers may have slight variations in support.

-For more comprehensive guides and tutorials, visit <a href="https://www.markdownguide.org/" target="_blank" rel="noopener">The Markdown Guide</a> - the definitive resource for learning Markdown.
+For more comprehensive guides and tutorials, visit [The Markdown Guide](https://www.markdownguide.org/) - the definitive resource for learning Markdown.